scottchiefbaker/nagiosvshell/README.md

 --------

-The Nagios V-Shell is a web interface written in PHP that is designed to render as valid XHTML and be fully styled and formatted using CSS classes, while maintaining the power of Nagios Core for issuing system and node commands.
+The Nagios V-Shell is a web interface written in PHP that is designed to render as valid HTML5 and be fully styled and formatted using CSS classes, while maintaining the power of Nagios Core for issuing system and node commands.
+Special attention has been paid to make sure VShell renders well on modern mobile devices.

 Installation